 Finally, consider providing disposable alternatives such as paper bags or boxes.
+Plastic produce bags which have achieved an Australian composting standard are also allowed.

 When dealing with customer's own produce bags at a point of sale, you need to ensure the bag weight is removed.
 To do this, you can: